smartgeber Logo

 Antwort der Redaktion

-One major advantage of a smart home offline is increased privacy and security, as data doesn't need to be sent over the internet.
+There are several advantages to having a smart home offline.
+You gain increased privacy and security since your data isn't constantly transmitted over the internet.
 Additionally, offline systems can be more reliable during internet outages.
-However, the downside is that you might miss out on some advanced features that require cloud processing, such as voice control with virtual assistants.
+However, the downside is that you might miss out on remote access and some advanced features that require internet connectivity.

 Last updated 3 mins ago